Browse for homes — and maybe even close a deal.

-Con: If you don’t live in one of the 90 markets in the U.S. and Canada where Redfin has agents, the app offers local listing information pulled from the MLS, but you won’t be able to utilize the features that connect you with Redfin agents.
+Con: If you don’t live in one of the 90 markets in the U.S. and Canada where Redfin has agents, the app offers local listing information pulled from the multiple listing service, but you won’t be able to utilize the features that connect you with Redfin agents.

 Homesnap Real Estate & Rentals

 Pro: A signature feature allows users to take a photo of a home, and the app will identify the property and provide details about it from the local multiple listing service or public records.

 Con: The property details are in list form, which you can expand to see everything from the home’s architectural style to number of bathrooms and homeowners association fees.
 The depth of information is helpful, but long lists can make it easy to lose focus and miss key criteria.